imshz/projjava/README.md

-# ProjJava is a port Java of Proj.NET
+# ProjJava is a port Java of Proj.NET (Android Compatible)
 This project is a direct port of Proj.NET.
 The original project is located here: http://projnet.codeplex.com/

 # ProjJava - Spatial Reference and Projection Engine